Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_min_players                      0       // The minimum number of players required to spawn the shadow ttt_arsonist_min_players                    0       // The minimum number of players required to spawn the arsonist ttt_spy_min_players                         0       // The minimum number of players required to spawn the spy
+ttt_shadow_min_players                      0       // The minimum number of players required to spawn the shadow ttt_arsonist_min_players                    0       // The minimum number of players required to spawn the arsonist ttt_spy_min_players                         0       // The minimum number of players required to spawn the spy ttt_guesser_min_players                     0       // The minimum number of players required to spawn the guesser

 // ----------------------------------------